waleedabdeen/toll-calculator/C#/README.md

 ## Dev & Run

 To run the app from the cli
-1. Make sure that you are in the directgory `C#/TollFreeCalculator`
+1. Make sure that you are in the directgory `C#/TollFreeCalculator/`
 2. Run the app using `dotnet run`

+## Test

+This project has automated tests written in xUnit

+1. Make sure that you are in the directgory `C#/TollFreeCalculator.Test/`
+2. Run the tests using `dotnet test`